By Mr. Michael Maddox (ROTC)May 25, 2016

-Combs was commissioned a regular Army second lieutenant through the Reserve Officers?'
-Training Corps (ROTC) program at Syracuse University in May 1985, where she was a distinguished military graduate.
-Throughout her 28 year service tenure, Combs has served in a variety of leadership and staff positions at the tactical, operational and strategic levels.
+Hughes was commissioned a regular Army second lieutenant through the Reserve Officers' Training Corps (ROTC) program at Northwest Missouri State University in May 1983, where he earned a Bachelor of Science in Political Science.
+Throughout his 33-year service tenure, Hughes has served in a variety of leadership and staff positions at the tactical, operational and strategic levels.